 Depending on the month you’re planning your dive trip to Cozumel, I’ll recommend a few different wetsuits and thermal scuba gear and accessories to add to your packing list.

-*Some of the links to my favorite dive gear below are affiliate links, where I may receive a small % commission for referrals.
+*Some of the links to my favorite dive gear below are affiliate links, where I may receive a small % commission for referrals, at no extra cost to you.
 These are items I use and recommend, with honest pros and cons listed where appropriate.

 First off, I know there will be a chorus of experienced Cozumel regulars who are happy as a clam diving here– at any time – with a shorty wetsuit or even just swim shorts and a rash guard top.